Business Administration (M.B.A.)/Public Administration (M.P.A.)

-The Master of Business Administration (M.B.A.) and Master of Public Policy and Administration (M.P.P.A.) dual-degree program at Illinois Institute of Technology’s Stuart School of Business is ideal for people who are currently in—or who aspire to—careers and professions that bridge the private and civic sectors.
+The Master of Business Administration (M.B.A.) and Master of Public Administration (M.P.A.) dual-degree program at Illinois Institute of Technology’s Stuart School of Business is ideal for people who are currently in—or who aspire to—careers and professions that bridge the private and civic sectors.

-Together, the Illinois Tech M.B.A. and M.P.P.A. degrees prepare students to be effective managers, decision-makers, and leaders, with a deep understanding of how to navigate both business and government to get things done.
+Together, the Illinois Tech M.B.A. and M.P.A. degrees prepare students to be effective managers, decision-makers, and leaders, with a deep understanding of how to navigate both business and government to get things done.

 The M.B.A program’s rigorous, tech-focused curriculum is designed to develop your innovation mindset and the intellectual agility to take on complex business challenges.
 Courses feature case studies, projects, and hands-on use of technology to build your analytical, strategic, and managerial skills.

-Through the M.P.P.A. program’s applied approach, you will gain administrative knowledge and skills in public and nonprofit management, analytics, policy analysis, strategic planning, and effective implementation strategies.
+With the M.P.A. program’s applied approach, you will gain administrative knowledge and skills in public and nonprofit management, analytics, policy analysis, strategic planning, and effective implementation strategies.

-Enrolling in this dual-degree program reduces the total requirement for earning the two degrees by four courses (12 credits), compared to earning the M.B.A. and M.P.P.A. degrees separately.
+Enrolling in this dual-degree program reduces the total requirement for earning the two degrees by four courses (12 credits), compared to earning the M.B.A. and M.P.A. degrees separately.

 Learn more about each program: